pelicanorojo/ChronoJS/README.md

 pause the timer

-resume: function ( timeout, callback )
+resume: function ( period, callback )

-resume the timer, and allow to pass optional new timeout and callback params.
+resume the timer, and allow to pass optional new period and callback params.

 the resume methods firt do de partially done period, and then continue with the whole remaining periods.